pkarjala/substitution_cipher/README.md

 ## To Use

 Clone this repoistory to your machine.
-Navigate to the cloned location on your system, and examine the cipher.* file.
+Navigate to the cloned location on your system.
+Choose the `python` directory for the Python implementation, or the `ruby` directory for the Ruby implemtnation.
+Examine the cipher.* file in your language's directory to see what each function does.

-Create your test case in the testing.* file and run as follows:
+See examples in the testing.* file for your language.

+Add your own calculation and run as follows:

 ### Python:
 ```